FactomProject/factom-docs/wallet/includes/_install factom federation.md

 You made it so far, wasn't that hard wasn't it?

-You are now ready to [run the Factom Foundation Wallet](#run-the-factom-foundation-wallet).
+You are now ready to [install Enterprise Wallet](#install-enterprise-wallet).

 ###Windows
-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
-These are all required to run Factom via command line or the Factom Wallet GUI.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
+These are all required to run Factom via command line.

 Next, locate the FactomInstall-amd64.msi or FactomInstall-i386.msi file you just downloaded in Step 1.